danielmarrama/protein_tree/README.md

     - Epitope Count
     - Successful Source Assignement (%)
     - Successful Epitope Assignment (%)
-- all_epitopes.csv - combined epitope data
+- all_epitope_assignments.csv - combined epitope assignments for every species
-- all_sources.csv - combined source antigen data
+- all_source_assignments.csv - combined source antigen assignments for every species

-Use [combine_data.py](combine_data.py) to merge all epitopes.csv and all sources.csv into one file for every species.
+Use [combine_data.py](protein_tree/combine_data.py) to merge all the assignments into the `all_epitope_assignments.csv` and `all_source_assignments.csv` files.

 ### TODO
+- Create a workaround for new NCBI taxonomy additions
+- Play with BLAST speed and e-values and how they affect the results
 - Implement skipping a species if the data is the same as the last build
 - Create a tree for visualization